nativelibs4java/Scalaxy/README.md

 # Usage

-To compile your sbt project with Scalaxy's compiler plugin and default compilets, make sure your `build.sbt` file looks like this:
+To compile your sbt project with Scalaxy's compiler plugin and default compilets, make sure your `build.sbt` file looks like this (see `Examples/Usage`):

 	scalaVersion := "2.10.0-RC1"